shamangary/Keras-to-coreml-multiple-inputs-example/README.md

 ## Introduction
-Considering Keras is a convenience framework for building deep learning structure, we usually use it to develop our own network.
-However, network with complex custom layer is not directly supported by the "coremltools", and cannot be convert to coreml model directly (iOS friendly framework).
+Considering Keras is a convenient framework for building deep learning structure, we usually use it to develop our own network.

+However, network with complex custom layer is not directly supported by the "coremltools", and cannot be easily convert to coreml model (iOS friendly framework).

-+ In this project, I share the way to rewrite the multiple inputs custom lambda layer in Keras into swift function to support coreml model.
++ In this project, I share the way to rewrite the ***multiple inputs custom Lambda layer in Keras*** into swift function to support coreml model.
 + I use SSR-Net as our example.
 For more information, please go to https://github.com/shamangary/SSR-Net

 ## How to run?